Tuning Fairness by Balancing Target Labels: Acknowledgements

 Supported by the UK EPSRC project EP/P03442X/1 `EthicalML: Injecting Ethical and Legal Constraints into Machine Learning Models' and the Russian Academic Excellence Project `5--100'.
 We gratefully acknowledge NVIDIA for GPU donations, and Amazon for AWS Cloud Credits.
+We thank Chao Chen and Songzhu Zheng for their inspiration of our main proof.